PoliticsAmerica Votes

 RELATED STORY | Presidential candidates courting voters in the West

-The Cybersecurity and Infrastructure Security Agency, the lead federal agency that monitors the physical security and cybersecurity of systems and assets that support the nation's elections, said it is aware of the video and was investigating.
+The Cybersecurity and Infrastructure Security Agency, the lead federal agency that monitors the physical security and cybersecurity of systems and assets that support the nation's elections, initially said it was aware of the video and was investigating.
+On Friday, federal intelligence officials released a statement agreeing with Georgia election officials' assessment.

 Gabriel Sterling, who is the chief operating officer under Raffensperger, decried those sharing the video.